sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 Sounds too good to be true, but can be achieved [using a build-system that never builds any part of the software twice](chap_build_system) but instead uses the cached result from a prior execution.
 Such caching can only work well if all build-steps are deterministic (same input - same output) and hermetic (all inputs controlled).
 Furthermore, [the codebase needs to be decoupled](chap_decouple) into small build-steps with all dependencies being known beforehand.
 Thus, as always, to win, [we need to educate ourselves](chap_educate) and [invest in architecture](chap_architecture).

-Our life does not need to be painful.
+Our life does not need to be painful!
+Developing new features and even bug-fixing can be an enjoyable experience in the setup outlined above.
+The critical game changer is a fast build-system that reports back test results within ten minutes.
 When using a sophisticated build system, there is no difference anymore if we start the build locally or from the CI in a pull request: speed and result are the same.

-There is no need to know any dependency in a 30+ million lines codebase anymore.
-Let the build system and the tests do their job.
+Why ten minutes?
+Ten minutes is enough time to drink morning coffee and think about the next task instead of all dependencies in a 30+ million lines codebase.

 ## It's all about the mindset.